Bill Nace

-Bill Nace is an American experimental guitarist from New Jersey.
+Bill Nace is an American experimental guitarist and visual artist, from New Jersey.
 Nace has collaborated with Joe McPhee, Steve Gunn, Thurston Moore, Yoko Ono, Okkyung Lee, and Kim Gordon.
 With Gordon, Nace is part of the experimental electric guitar duo Body/Head.

+He currently runs a label called Open Mouth Records, out of Philadelphia.
+He is also a prolific visual artist; drawing, designing various shirts, album covers, and flyers.